 One of the most common consequences of a car accident is a back and neck injury.
 This usually happens when the impact strikes the victim from behind.
 The neck connects to the upper back through seven vertebral segments labeled C1 through C7.
 Also, the skull connects to the top of the cervical spine, and the bottom attaches to the upper part of the back at shoulder level.
 There are also a series of nerves that run throughout the neck and back, and due to how one’s body is put together, it is common to injure both the neck and back in a single accident.
 If you or a loved one gets injured in a serious car accident, call the Jacoby and Meyers personal injury law firm for a neck & back injury lawyer; your free consultation will help you better understand your rights and the value of your claim.

 What are the Common Causes of Neck & Back Injuries Lawyers Run Into?

 So long as the force of impact is strong enough, any type of accident can cause a neck and back injury.
 However, the most common cause is a car accident.
-In 2016 the National Safety Council reported that 4.6 million people were seriously injured in a car accident.
+In 2016 the National Safety Council reported that 4.6 million people were seriously injured in a car accidents.
 Even minor car accidents can cause traumatic injuries related to the neck and back.
-Because people in cars are strapped in thus ensuring their back is secured to the back of a seat, and the neck remains free to move in any direction on impact, the risk factor for an injury is naturally greater.
+Because people in cars are strapped in thus ensuring their back is secured to the back of a seat and the neck remains free to move in any direction on impact, the risk factor for an injury is naturally greater.
 A Jacoby and Meyers neck & back injury lawyer has helped victims recover huge settlements from negligent actions related (but not limited) to the following: